dagraham/etm-dgraham/README.md

   * c: Completed: finished tasks and jobs and used time entries by year-week and week day
   * d: Do Next: undated tasks grouped by location
   * f: Forthcoming: unfinished dated tasks and other dated reminders by next occurrence
-  * h: History: all items by the latter of the modified or created datetimes in descending order, i.e., most recent first
+  * h: History: all items by the latter of the modified or created datetimes in descending order, i.e., most recent first.
+Datetimes are displayed using a 5 character format where, e.g., 1:15pm today would be displayed as 13:15, November 7 of the current year as 11/17 and January 15 of 2012 as 12.01.
   * i: Index: all items grouped hierarchically by index entry
   * j: Journal: journal entries grouped hierarchically by index entry
   * k: Konnection: items with @k konnection links either to or from the selected item.